Adonis' FFXIV Characters

 After meeting Martyn and the Mamool Ja in Ul'Dah, Tea joined the burgeoning school of Blue Magic.
 It became apparent he struggled with killing wildlife to learn his spells.
 It turned out Tea could learn from creatures he befriends.

 Tea and his lover joined the sky-tribe Khartsgai while looking for a place to call home without being bound.
-Tea now sometimes uses his skills as a postie to assist in navigation.
-Click this image to read more about Khartsgai.
+Tea now sometimes used his skills as a postie to assist in navigation.
+He also made his room into the ship's menagerie.

 Tea's incredible mimicking powers eventually got the better of him.
 Able to mimic not just skills but the subconscious of others, he had an identity crisis, separating from his love, and leaving to 'find himself'...

 And where Tea went to find himself was Tural.
 He spent moons travelling, exploring the high and lowlands, and more living with the Whalaqee.
-He has only recently returned, and found love in the arms of Oephillia Malqir.
+Once he returned he found love in the arms of Oephillia Malqir for a time.

 Meriel Arterton